 VMware announced some changes to its NSX versions a few weeks back and are now actually offering more than one version.
 Imagine going to Baskin-Robbins and only getting vanilla.
 Well that had been the case with VMware’s NSX.
 Now, it won’t be 31 different options of NSX, but there at least will be three.
 NSX will be available in vanilla, strawberry and chocolate.
 Whoops, sorry, I mean Standard, Advanced and Enterprise.
 A better analogy would be Low Fat, 2 Percent and Whole.

+This was a popular blog post from 2016.
+Feel free to read it below; for updated information, visit VMware's pricing page.
 VMware dropped some news this week regarding their product and licensing lineup.
 VMware announced the End-of-Life (EOL) of some familiar friends, slight additions to other products, and increasing and decreasing pricing.
 There are a lot of moving parts so sit tight and let me walk you through what’s going on.

 We’re coming to the end of the NFL Playoffs.
 When I wrote the first draft of this post, there were four teams remaining with a chance to make the Super Bowl in Santa Clara, CA. After yesterday’s action, it’s down to two (being a huge Patriots fan this is difficult to swallow).
 There is a very good reason why the Patriots, Broncos, Cardinals and Panthers were still remaining heading into yesterday’s conference finals games.
 They built teams with solid defenses and offenses, created the perfect schemes to run, pass, and defend, and drafted or brought in the perfect player to fulfill their schemes.
 These winners did their research.
 They diagnosed and found out what their needs were and rectified, fixed and solved the issues that may have prevented them from being successful.
 Teams like the Browns, 49ers, or Chargers did not.
 Sorry if you’re a fan of one of those teams, but, the reality is, based on their records, these teams likely didn’t make the correct investments to ensure long term success and obtain a return on their investments.
 They didn’t implement a system to help them understand where their shortfalls were, allowing them to correct them.
 They made investments on the wrong players (hello Johnny Manziel) and now they are stuck with an underachieving asset.